Learn facts about Utah for kids.

 Quick Facts about Utah:

-1. A few things Utah is known for are: beautiful
+1. Utah is known for its beautiful

 Remember to ask your parent/caretaker’s permission before clicking on any links!